 (in addition to having some luck…)

-1. Don’t be too big of a threat, especially post-merge (otherwise you better win all the final four or five immunity challenges).
+1. Don’t be too big of a threat, especially post-merge (unless you’re particularly dominant in individual immunity challenges).

 2. Don’t be shady.
 Be as authentic and genuine as possible, and be as honorable as possible despite having to inevitably lie at some point.

 3. Establish your strategic value / game utility.
 Create or clarify your role.